cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/operations.md

 cfy_manager brokers list
 ```

-After install is complete, you will need to add the broker to the manager cluster's known brokers by running:
+After the install is complete, you will need to add the broker to the manager cluster's known brokers by running:
 ```bash
 cfy cluster brokers add <hostname of new broker> <IP or resolvable DNS name of new broker>
 ```